justofernandes/justofernandes/README.md

 ###

-<p align="left">- My name is Justo Fernandes and i'm a IT student , from RN, Brazil 🇧🇷</p>
+<p align="left"> • My name is Justo Fernandes and i'm a IT student , from RN, Brazil 🇧🇷</p>

 ###